-You can take the following steps to help prevent dry socket:
+You can take these steps to help prevent dry socket:

 - Seek a dentist or oral surgeon with experience in tooth extractions.

-- Stop smoking and the use of other tobacco products at least 24 hours before tooth extraction surgery.
+- If applicable, try to stop smoking before your extraction because smoking and using other tobacco products increase your risk of dry socket.
 Consider talking to your doctor or dentist about a program to help you quit permanently.

 - Talk to your dentist or oral surgeon about any prescription or over-the-counter medications or supplements you're taking, as they may interfere with blood clotting.